-We support peace and prosperity by building connections, understanding and trust between people in the UK and countries worldwide.
+We support peace and prosperity by building connections understanding and trust between people in the UK and countries worldwide.

-We uniquely combine the UK's deep expertise in arts and culture, education and the English language, our global presence and relationships in over 100 countries, our unparalleled access to young people and influencers and our creative sparkle.
+We uniquely combine the UK's deep expertise in arts and culture, education and the English language, our global presence and relationships in over 100 countries, our unparalleled access to young people, creatives and educators, and our own creative sparkle.